 Melanie believes that a holistic, patient centred approach is important and works with families to achieve agreed goals.
 She is excited to bring her knowledge, expertise and enthusiasm over to Stepping Forward Therapy Services.
 Melanie is a member of the Australian Physiotherapy Association and the National Paediatric Group.

 Melanie has 2 young children of her own and understands the need for therapy programs to be fun, versatile and relevant.

 Demi Charalambous (nee Kallianis)

-Demi is an experienced physiotherapist in the Paediatric field.
+Demi is an experienced paediatric physiotherapist.
 Since graduating from The LaTrobe University, Demi has worked extensively within the Special Development School setting, paediatric private practice and at the Alfred Hospital.
 She is experienced in working with infants with plagiocephaly and gross motor delay, toddlers with delayed motor skills, children with neurological conditions and complex disabilities and has extensive experience in wheelchair and equipment prescription.